devorso/MISP-VPN-SELLER/README.md

 ## Purpose

-~~**The purpose of this project is to integrate one galaxy in MISP:
+~~**The purpose of this project is to integrate two galaxies in MISP:
+- VPN Seller List
+- IP List for each Seller

 ## Methodology